marcolombardini/WP-RLS/README.md

 Are you a theme developer or real estate professional and want to test out the plugin?
 Send me an email above to see how you can get a beta version for your site or theme.

-To see a list of Agreggators and infomration about xml specifications check out the wiki

 #####This plugin is UNTESTED and is still in beta.
 Use at your own risk.

 To see a list of Agreggators and infomration about xml specifications check out the wiki